r1cheu/gnnotator/config/README.md

 ## Workflow overview

-This workflow is a best-practice workflow for `<detailed description>`.
+This workflow is a workflow for `genome annotation`.
 The workflow is built using [snakemake](https://snakemake.readthedocs.io/en/stable/) and consists of the following steps:

 1. Download genome reference from NCBI